What is HHT?

 What causes HHT?

-HHT is caused by a change (called a mutation) in one of several HHT-associated genes.
+HHT is caused by a change (called a variation or mutation) in one of several HHT-associated genes.

 Having a mutation in an HHT gene causes blood vessels to form improperly, leading to the symptoms of HHT.
-Mutations in ENG and ALK-1 account for 80% of all cases of HHT.
-In each HHT-associated gene, there are hundreds of mutations that can cause HHT.
+Mutations in the ENG and ACVRL-1 (or ALK-1) genes account for 80% of all cases of HHT.
 There are at least two other genes that have not yet been identified that also appear to cause HHT symptoms in a smaller number of individuals.

-The chance of a child inheriting the HHT gene mutation:
+The chance of a child inheriting the HHT gene mutation from a parent with HHT:

 How is HHT inherited?